-- 6.1 Where a person wishes to make a formal complaint it will be treated seriously and managed in accordance with a defined procedure, ie: - The complainant should write a letter (or email) to the Academy Principal, which should contain: - o as much detail as possible - o contact details - o brief description of how the complaint could be resolved. - The initial complaint should usually be submitted within a month of the event occurring.
-Exceptions to this time-frame in circumstances where there were valid reasons for not making a complaint at that time and the complaint can still be investigated in a fair manner for all involved. - The complaint will be acknowledged by the academy in writing within 5 school days, stating who will be investigating the complaint (ie, the Investigating Officer). - Within a further 20 school days an investigation will be undertaken and completed. - The complainant will be notified of the decision of the Investigating Officer. - Alternatively, they may be informed that further investigation is required.
-If the Investigating Officer decides to undertake a further investigation the complainant will be notified of this and be given a date by which it will be completed (normally a further 10/15 school days).
+- 6.1.
+Where a person wishes to make a formal complaint it will be treated seriously and managed in accordance with a defined procedure, i.e.: - 6.1.1.
+The complainant should write a letter (or email) to the Academy Principal, which should contain: - As much details as possible - Contact details - A brief description of how the complaint could be resolved. - 6.1.2.
+The initial complaint should usually be submitted within a month of the event occurring.
+Exceptions to this time-frame in circumstances where there were valid reasons for not making a complaint at that time and the complaint can still be investigated in a fair manner for all involved. - 6.1.3.
+The complaint will be acknowledged by the academy in writing within 5 school days, stating who will be investigating the complaint (i.e., the Investigating Officer). - 6.1.4.
+Within a further 20 school days an investigation will be undertaken and completed. - 6.1.5.
+The complainant will be notified of the decision of the Investigating Officer. - 6.1.6.
+Alternatively, they may be informed that further investigation is required.
+If the Investigating Officer decides to undertake a further investigation the complainant will be notified of this and be given a date by which it will be completed (normally a further 10/15 school days). - 6.1.7.
+The complainant has the right of appeal to an Appeals Panel if they are dissatisfied with the outcome of the complaint (Stage 2) - 6.1.8.
+In such instances an Appeals Panel hearing will be organised by the Clerk and held within 15 school days of the complainant indicating they wish to appeal. - 6.1.9.
+If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+It will then proceed in the complainant's absence on the basis of written submissions from both parties. - 6.1.10.
+The decision of the Panel will be sent to the complainant in writing within two school days following the meeting.
+The decision of the Appeals Panel is final.

-- The complainant has the right of appeal to an Appeals Panel if they are dissatisfied with the outcome of the complaint (stage 2). - In such instances an Appeals Panel hearing will be organised by the Clerk and held within 15 school days of the complainant indicating that they wish to appeal. - If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
-It will then proceed in the complainant's absence on the basis of written submissions from both parties. - The decision of the Panel will be sent to the complainant in writing within two school days following the meeting.
-The decision of the Appeals Panel is final. - 6.2 Variations to this procedure may occur in exceptional circumstances which will be explained to the complainant.
+6.2.
+Variations to this procedure may occur in exceptional circumstances which will be explained to the complainant.